devConvert/candidate/README.md

 	created as a mysql table for you.
 This table contains ONLY open sessions.
 Once the admin logs into the system a row should be inserted into this table with its IP.
 Once the admin logs out the row should be deleted.

-	Only a logged in admin may access the four method listed above.
+	Only a logged in admin may access the four methods listed above.